-But we thought “arigatou” was the thank you?
+But I thought “arigatou” was the word for “thank you”?

 1. I cannot fully express my remorse for what had happened and I apologize.

 2. I cannot thank you enough for going out of your way for me.

 Some even go further to argue that “sumimasen” should be used to thank superiors, while “arigatou” should be directed to those at the same ranking or below.

 One thing to note: However you choose to use “sumimasen,” make sure you do not use the slang version “suimasen” at superiors due to the casualness it suggests; or worse, “suman” that you may hear on TV shows or anime (usually used by male), which is the shortened form of “sumanai” (the plain form of “sumimasen”).